 I headed over to the center field gate at around 4pm, and half an hour later, I was the first one in the seats.
 In the screen shot below, you can see me walking up the stairs toward the batter’s eye, looking for baseballs:

-That screen shot was from a video that was filmed by my friend Brandon.
-He’s a professional photographer/videographer, and we’ve been traveling to various stadiums to do videos for my YouTube channel.
+That screen shot was from a video that was filmed by a guy named Brandon.
+We’ve been traveling to various stadiums to get footage for my YouTube channel.

 Before the Braves started hitting, Giants starter Matt Cain began playing catch in left field:

 When he finished, I got him to throw me the ball, but it fell short and ricocheted back onto the field.
 The red arrows below indicate where it went:

 In the following screen shot, you can see two important things.
 First, the Braves had started taking BP, and second, coach Eddie Perez had retrieved the ball and was in the process of hitting it back to Cain with his fungo bat.
 Check it out:

 Cain threw it to me again, and this time his aim was perfect:

 This was a particularly meaningful ball . . .

 . . . because it extended my consecutive games streak to 1,200.
 The last time I went to a game and didn’t snag at least one ball was September 2, 1993.

 Here I am standing next to Chocolate Papa: